work-nchc/Log-Analyzer-of-VMware-Horizon-for-Usage-Calculation/README.md

 Four files will present after running this script, a .csv report with login/out data, a .err error file logging insufficient or inconsistent data, a .sav state file, and an entitlement.csv recording the entitlements of the users.

-The following is the format of the state file:
+The following is the format of the state file (all elements seperated by tabs \t):

 ```
 pools_enabled	pool_1	pool_2	...